LukaLime/HerCalendar/README.md

 ## About
 HerCalendar is a web-based menstrual cycle tracking application designed to help users log, view, and predict their menstrual cycles.
-Built using ASP.NET Core MVC, Razor Pages, and Entity Framework Core with a SQLite database, the app allows users to input and edit period start dates, automatically calculates cycle lengths, and displays a history of previous cycles in a clear table format.
+Built using ASP.NET Core MVC, Razor Pages, and Entity Framework Core with a Azure Cloud database, the app allows users to input and edit period start dates, automatically calculates cycle lengths, and displays a history of previous cycles in a clear table format.
 It also computes the average cycle length and predicts the next period start date, along with the number of days remaining until the estimated date.
 With a clean, responsive interface styled using Bootstrap, HerCalendar offers a simple and effective way for